 What happens when the no phones rule is enforced strictly?

 When I have enforced the no phones rule strictly in class, the number one problem has been the number of times I have had to hassle students.
 The rule has a massive impact on the flow of the lesson and also the relationship between teacher and students.
 Some teachers go around with a box and get the students to put their devices in there until the end of the lesson.
 Banning devices means pretty much every lesson starts with “Please put your phones away.”
-Nag, nag, nag.
-Now, of course, you could argue that a teacher with excellent classroom management skills could train their students to do this automatically in time, but I believe many factors get in the way of this.
+It could be argued that a teacher with excellent classroom management skills might train their students to do this automatically in time, but I believe many factors get in the way of this.
 Stragglers who come after the lesson has started have to be reminded.
-Students who get up and go to the toilet usually come back with their phone in their hand have to be reminded.
-Students who don’t care about the rule have to be reminded.
+Students who get up and go to the toilet usually come back holding their phones and have to be reminded.
+Students who don’t care about the rule have to be retold.
 It’s not beyond the realms of possibility that the teacher might have to make twenty or more comments about phones in one lesson.
-It’s exhausting, it’s petty, it takes time away from helping the students to improve their English, and it erodes the fabric of the teacher-student relationship.
+It’s exhausting, it’s petty, it takes time away from helping the students to improve their English, and it erodes the teacher-student relationship.

-What happens when we have a break from the rule?
+What happens when we don’t enforce the rule?

 I tried an experiment this month.
 I wanted to see what would happen if I made minimal comments about technology.
 I decided there would be a few situations where I would need to keep the rule: